Ousted incumbents, key matchups set: Takeaways from Virginia’s primary election

 “Gone are the reasonable Democrats who would put Virginia first.
 They have been replaced with new nominees who would find like-minded comrades in the most liberal legislatures in the country,” Youngkin’s political action committee said in a memo Wednesday.

-But there were some notable exceptions to the trend: In northern Virginia, Del.
+But there were notable exceptions to the trend: In northern Virginia, Del.
 Suhas Subramanyam handily defeated former Del.
 Ibraheem Samirah, who criticized him for leading a caucus that included Republicans and aimed to increase bipartisanship.
 And in a Charlottesville-based seat, longtime incumbent Sen. Creigh Deeds, a moderate who has shifted leftward in recent years on gun issues, defeated progressive challenger Sally Hudson.

 Lawmakers also noted some of the likely new members will add to the diversity of the General Assembly, which has grown in recent election cycles.